Raku/doc/CONTRIBUTING.md

 * Be explicit about routine signatures.
 If a method accepts a `*%args`, but treats some of them specially, list them separately.
 * Check out [the styleguide](STYLEGUIDE.md) for further ... guidance
+* For website: we support the current and previous major releases of Chrome, Firefox, Internet Explorer (Edge), and Safari.
+Please test layout changes.
+Lacking actual browers to test in, you can use [browsershots.org](http://browsershots.org) or [browserstack.com](http://browserstack.com).
+Ensure the layout looks OK on mobile.

 ## Documenting types